 - They can use their personal capability to the full, both to their own personal satisfaction, and to the contribute fully to the successful functioning of the organization.

 The problem is trust.

-They may also have been reluctant to address the issue because of the constant accusation of pedophilia and homosexuality among the Catholic clergy by conservative Protestants.
-However, because they avoided the problems then, they paid a much larger price now.
+Because they avoided the problems then, they paid a much larger price now.
 The Catholic church could have taken action which would have chilled some of the behaviour in the priesthood but did not choose this difficult and hard path.